Sponsor our dog kennels

 Reo had been suffering from a severe ear infection that had become infected and been left to fester for several weeks.

-It took weeks of patient and expert care to get Reo right again but, thankfully, she made a full recovery and has now found a loving new home.
+It took weeks of expert care to get Reo back to health but, thankfully, she made a full recovery and has now found a loving new home.

 RSPCA Inspector Anthony Joynes who rescued Reo remembers: